richie0866/Rostruct/docs/getting-started/execution-model.md

 ## Best practices

-* Only one LocalScript, if any, should manage execution in your project
+* Only one LocalScript, if any, should manage module runtime
 * Code should not rely on services like CollectionService that expose you to the client, make an alternative
-* LocalScripts should try to finish ASAP, and avoid yielding the main thread if possible
+* LocalScripts should try to finish ASAP and avoid yielding the main thread if possible
 * The codebase should never be exposed to the `game` object to prevent security vulnerabilities